augnairobi/.github/README.md

 AUGNairobi promotes an inclusive environment that values integrity, openness and respect.

-We are committed to a supportive study and work environment for our community members and the MLT core team, and to provide the opportunity for individuals to reach their fullest potential.
+We are committed to a supportive study and work environment for our community members and the AUGNairobi core team, and to provide the opportunity for individuals to reach their fullest potential.

 We aim to create a community culture that is collaborative, inclusive and empowering and therefore free of intimidation, bias and discrimination.
 Thus, we do not tolerate harassment and discrimination of members and participants in any form.